djbrown/riddlebase/README.md

 # RiddleBase
-A website for solving logic puzzle games
+A website for doing logic puzzle games